AdonisEnProvence/Turing/README.md

 Interpreter closing...
 ```

 Building an UTM configuration is really time-consuming and hardly maintainable.
-That's why we've implemented tools that allow the user to generate any kind of UTM he needs.
+That's why we've implemented tools that allow the user to generate any kind of UTM needed.

 [Universal Turing Machine tools documentation →](docs/technical.md#universal-turing-machine-tools)

 ## Docs

-You can find more details about running the project in local and the technical details in files below:
+You can read more about running the project locally and technical details:

 [See technical details →](docs/technical.md)